About this Artist

-Latry was born in 1962 in Boulogne-sur-Mer, France, where he began his musical studies.
-He later attended the Academy of Music at St. Maur-des-Fossés, studying organ with Gaston Litaize.
-From 1981 to 1985 he was titular organist of Meaux Cathedral, and at the age of 23 won the competition to become one of the three titular organists of the Cathedral of Notre-Dame in Paris along with Philippe Lefebvre and Jean-Pierre Leguay, the three of them succeeding Pierre Cochereau.
-In 1990 he succeeded his teacher, Gaston Litaize, as organ professor at the Academy of Music at St. Maur-des-Fossés, and then subsequently in 1995 was appointed Professor of Organ at the Paris Conservatory, where he continues to teach today along with his distinguished colleague Michel Bouvard.
+OLIVIER LATRY, titular organist of the Cathedral of Notre Dame in Paris, is one of the world’s most distinguished organists.
+He was born in 1962 in Boulogne-sur-Mer, France, and began studying piano at age 7 and organ at age 12; he later attended the Academy of Music at St. Maur-des-Fossés, studying organ with Gaston Litaize.
+From 1981 until 1985 Latry was titular organist of Meaux Cathedral, and at age 23 he won a competition to become one of the three titular organists of the Cathedral of Notre Dame in Paris.
+From 1990 until 1995 he taught organ at the Academy of Music at St. Maur-des-Fossés, where he succeeded his teacher, Gaston Litaize.
+Since 1995 he has taught at the Paris Conservatory, where he succeeded Michel Chapuis.

-In recognition of his distinguished work in the field of organ performance and teaching, Olivier Latry has received many prestigious awards and honorary degrees, including the Prix de la Fondation Cino et Simone Del Duca (Institut de France–Académie des Beaux-Arts) in 2000, and “Honoris Causa” Fellowships from the North and Midlands School of Music (UK) in 2006, and from the Royal College of Organists (UK) in 2007.
-He was also presented the International Performer of the Year award by the New York City chapter of the American Guild of Organists in April 2009, and received an honorary Doctor of Music degree from McGill University in Montreal in 2010.
+A recipient of numerous awards and honors, Olivier Latry received the Prix Del Duca (Institut de France – Académie des Beaux-Arts) in 2000, the 2006 Honorary Fellowship from the North and Midlands School of Music (U.K.), and the 2007 Honorary Fellowship from the Royal College of Organists (U.K.).
+In April of 2009 he was named International Performer of the Year by the New York City Chapter of the American Guild of Organists, and in June 2010 he received an honorary Doctor of Music degree from McGill University in Montreal, Canada.